Parents Are Key to Overcoming Behavioral Health Issues

-Improving the lives of kids facing mental health issues – and their families – are key at Seattle Children’s.
+Improving the lives of kids facing mental health issues – and their families – is key at Seattle Children’s.

 Kenny Dooley is a Jedi Master.